cbe453/arc-plato-shell/_episodes/04-wildcards-pipes.md

 and redirect output (`stdout`) from one command to serve as the input (`stdin`) for the next.
 To do this, we use the `|` (pipe) operator.

 `grep` is an extremely useful command.
-It finds things for us within files.
-Basic usage (there are a lot of options for more clever things, see the `man` page) uses the syntax `grep whatToFind fileToSearch`.
+It finds things for us within files using *regular expressions*.
+Basic usage uses the syntax `grep whatToFind fileToSearch`.
 Let's use `grep` to find all of the entries pertaining to the `Act5C` gene in *Drosophila melanogaster*.

 ```
 $ grep Act5C dmel-all-r6.19.gtf